w3bsite-machin3/takehome-exercise/content/posts/fourth-post.md

 draft: false
 ---

-- Sublime Text, the editor I use most often
+- Sublime Text because it's the editor I use most often
-- Github
-- Netlify
 - Hugo static site generator because it has a lot of stars and seemed nice to work with
-- Hugo's Terminal theme for its simple design with bright colors
+- Hugo's Terminal theme because of its simple design with bright colors